 You’ve booked your tickets, bought your guidebook, packed your bags, and are ready to go on your next adventure!
 There’s just one more step before you depart: going over the etiquette of the place you’ll be visiting so that you’ll be a culturally sensitive traveler.

-"Be a culturally sensitive traveler."
-What does that mean?
+But what does "Be a culturally sensitive traveler" even mean?

 At its most basic level, being a culturally sensitive traveler is being polite according to the rules of the country you’re visiting so that you don’t offend people.
 More than that, though, cultural sensitivity is an important component of sustainable tourism.

 When travelers visit a destination, they tend to stand out.
 How they behave makes the difference of whether they stand out in a good way or a bad way, and that in turn influences how local people feel about tourists.
 When travelers are culturally sensitive, local people are more inclined to see visitors as being a positive influence on their community -- which means that culturally sensitive travel is a critical element for the long-term sustainability of a destination.

 Here are six easy ways to become a more culturally sensitive traveler on your next trip.